MicrosoftDocs/defender-docs/defender-xdr/teams-restrictions-dexapp.md

 ## Check the Teams app permission policies

-To verify if the Teams permission policies are preventing the Defender Experts app from working, follow these steps.
+**To verify if the Teams permission policies are preventing the Defender Experts app from working, follow these steps.**

-1. In Microsoft Teams, select **Apps** on the Teams workspace.
+- In Microsoft Teams, select **Apps** on the Teams workspace.

    :::image type="content" source="/defender-xdr/media/apps-teams-workspace.png" alt-text="Screenshot of Apps options in Teams workspace." lightbox="/defender-xdr/media/apps-teams-workspace.png":::

-2. Type **Defender Experts** in the search pane to see the Defender Experts app.
+- Type **Defender Experts** in the search pane to see the Defender Experts app.
-3. Select **Request** to request for the Defender Experts service.
+- Select **Request** to request for the Defender Experts service.

     :::image type="content" source="/defender-xdr/media/request-defender-experts.png" alt-text="Screenshot to request Defender Experts app in Microsoft Teams." lightbox="/defender-xdr/media/request-defender-experts.png":::

-4. If you have the Teams app installed already, go to the **Manage apps** page for the Defender Experts app, and then to the **User requests** tab.
+**If you have the Teams app installed already, and you encounter a policy issue, do the following:**

+- Go to the **Manage apps** page for the Defender Experts app, and then to the **User requests** tab.
 Learn more about [Manage app - Microsoft Teams admin center](/microsoftteams/manage-admin-app).

 If you see the following notification, then the Teams app permission policies are preventing you from using the Defender Experts app: